earthboundkid/Watsuji-and-Aesthetics/D Bibliography.md

 * Danto, Arthur.
 “The Appreciation and Interpretation of Works of Art.”
 In *The Philosophical Disenfranchisement of Art*, by Arthur Danto, 23--46.
 Columbia University Press, 1986.

 * ⎯⎯⎯.
 “The Artworld.”
 In *Aesthetics and the Philosophy of Art*, edited by Peter Lamarque and Stein Haugom Olsen, 27--34.
-Blackwell, 2004.
+Oxford: Blackwell, 2004.

 * Diamond, Jared. _Guns, Germs, and Steel: The Fates of Human Societies_.
 New York: W.W.
 Norton, 1997.